 However, if you want to explore other options here are just other possibilities that you can look at: Pivx (PIVX), Decred (DCR), Horizen (ZEN), Verge (XVG), Dero (DERO), Grin (GRIN) or Wownero (WOW).

 Privacy is without any doubt very important in the cryptocurrency world.
 And while Bitcoin might struggle to provide the best or simplest options of how to achieve it, there are different cryptocurrencies that have put privacy right at the center of its priorities, giving solid options for those who would want to use them.

-Would you like to send Bitcoin privately without using volatile anonymous cryptocurrencies?
+Would you like to send Bitcoin privately without using (volatile) anonymous cryptocurrencies?
 Use Whir.
 A tool for an average Joe who wants to protect their privacy.
-Send from 0.001 up to 1 BTC privately, without KYC, using a privacy-enabled CoinJoin transaction.
+Send Bitcoin privately, without KYC, using a privacy-enabled CoinJoin transaction.

 Disclaimer: This article does not serve as a piece of financial advice or encouragement and inducement for the usage of Bitcoin and other cryptocurrencies.
 Its primary role is informative, explanatory, and educational.
 The readers have to decide themselves whether to use or not to use these types of services.

 In the ever-more digital age, financial privacy is becoming critical for survival.
 Even though many still don't think so, we will show that the opposite is true...